Harry Carey (actor): Early life

-Carey was born in the Bronx, New York City, a son of Henry DeWitt Carey (a newspaper source gives the actor's name as "Harry DeWitt Carey II"), a prominent lawyer and judge of the New York Supreme Court, and his wife Ella J. (Ludlum).
+Carey was born on January 16, 1878, in the Bronx, New York City.
+He is the son of Henry DeWitt Carey (a newspaper source gives the actor's name as "Harry DeWitt Carey II"), a prominent lawyer and judge of the New York Supreme Court, and his wife Ella J. (Ludlum).
 He grew up on City Island, Bronx.

 Carey was a cowboy, railway superintendent, author, lawyer, and playwright.
 He attended Hamilton Military Academy, then studied law at New York University.
 While at NYU, Carey became a member of the Delta Upsilon fraternity.

 Stage

 When a boating accident led to pneumonia, he wrote a play, Montana, while recuperating, and toured the country performing in it for three years.
 His play was very successful, but Carey lost it all when his next play was a failure.
 In 1911, his friend Henry B. Walthall introduced him to director D.W.
 Griffith, with whom Carey would make many films.

 Carey's Broadway credits include But Not Goodbye, Ah, Wilderness, and Heavenly Express.